bowmanjd/pstalk/slides/slides.md

 Do you ever get option fatigue when you enter the cereal aisle in the grocery store?
 The number of choices are wearying.
 So it is natural to question if we really need more choices.

-[click] I have often heard the question posed about Python web frameworks
+[click] I have often heard this question posed about Python web frameworks

 [click] but it certainly can be asked of shells

 [click] and other important matters

-If we were just asking this question of Windows, the answer is very clear: CMD prompt stinks.
+If we were just asking this question of Windows, the answer is very clear: CMD prompt is not great.
 But let's get a little philosophical for a moment...

 [click] People create new tools that scratch a necessary itch.
 I'd hate to stifle that.

 [click] Ever made a new web framework in Python or Go?
 It is terribly fun.

-[click] Monopolies, hegemonies, and consolidation do not always serve people well
+[click] Monopolies, hegemonies, and consolidation: do they really serve people well, or is there something to be said for foment, for creative divergence, for experimentation?

 [click] When faced with myriad choices, it is okay to stick with one thing without needing to try all the others.
-Right, Javascript developers?
+I think Javascript developers have learned to function this way, or they'd be constantly paralyzed or distracted.

 If you know you like Cinnamon Life, just go down that aisle and get what you know you need.
 You'll be fine.
-(I am more of an overnight oats person myself)
+Or experiment with some other flavors, knowing you can always fallback on Cinnamon Life.

+With Powershell, I am inviting you to taste something different.
+Don't let that distract or immobilize you from being creative and productive with the tools you have.

 -->